Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on February 24, 2021

 The American Sexual Health Association defines someone who is sexually healthy as possessing the following characteristics, behaviors, and belief systems around sex and relationships:

-- They understand that sexuality is a natural part of someone’s life, and sexuality involves more than just sexual behavior.
+They understand that sexuality is a natural part of someone’s life and involves more than just sexual behavior.

-- A sexually healthy person can experience sexual pleasure, satisfaction, and intimacy when they desire those experiences.
+They can experience sexual pleasure, satisfaction, and intimacy when they desire.

 Why is sexual health so important?

 Sexual health is important because it enables people individuals to take charge of their reproductive health, and their emotional well-being surrounding their intimate relationships.
 There are several components involved in becoming sexually healthy, some of which include education, safety, and communication (both with healthcare providers and intimate partners)